 The bottom line with such backstory/information is that if you feel it’s absolutely necessary to the story, then work it into your tale in more subtle ways: in the running narration (if able to be done smoothly), or, preferably, in small bits and pieces along the way (whether in narration or dialogue).

 Yes, sometimes this kind of backstory/info in dialogue will make sense because one character needs to share it with someone who doesn’t know it.
 Even then, readers shouldn’t feel bludgeoned with it, which is why it’s best to parcel it out here and there as you paint the picture of your story.
-And one way to test how your dialogue (and your entire story) will “sound” in the mind of the reader is to read it aloud to yourself from a printed copy.
+And one way to test how your dialogue (and your entire story) will “sound” in the mind of the reader is to read it aloud to yourself and highlight anything you might want to revise.

 So, when it comes to dialogue, do your best to keep it real for your readers.